oxheadalpha/smart-contracts/erc1155/multi_asset.md

 ## Multi-asset contract overview

-**Token type** is a specific token represented by its ID. **Owner** - Tezos address which can hold tokens. **Operator** - Tezos address which initiates token transfer operation. **Operator** must be approved to manage all tokens held by the owner to make a transfer from the owner account.
+**Token type** is a specific token represented by its ID.
+Non-fungible tokens can be represented as ID ranges. **Owner** - Tezos address which can hold tokens.
+**Operator** - Tezos address which initiates token transfer operation.
+**Operator** must be approved to manage all tokens held by the owner to make a transfer from the owner account.

 Destination address for the token transfer operation MUST implement `multi_token_receiver` interface, which MUST be called for transfer/mint transactions.
 Destination address may reject receiving tokens by generating failure.
 This is considered a safety feature ("safe transfer") to prevent unrecoverable tokens if sent to an address that does not expect to receive tokens.

 Multi-asset contract supports atomic batch transfer of multiple tokens between two accounts.